indradb/indradb/README.md

 If you want to use the rocksdb-backed datastore, follow these steps:

-* Make sure you have liblua5.1 installed.
+* Make sure you have gcc 5+ installed
 * Build a release version: `cargo build --release`.
 * Create a new account: `DATABASE_URL=rocksdb://database.rdb target/release/braid-user add email_address@gmail.com`.
 * Start the server: `DATABASE_URL=rocksdb://database.rdb PORT=8000 target/release/braid-server`.